Explore and Discover

 History and Heritage

-Get up close to Ireland's largest collection of native and exotic waterbirds and migrant birds whilst taking in stunning estuary views at Castle Espie.
-With a secret swamp, natural play area, walks and trails and an outdoor duckery, there's something for all the family to enjoy.
+Get up close to Ireland’s largest collection of native and exotic waterbirds, bats and migrant birds whilst taking in stunning estuary views at Castle Espie, a magical place for people of all ages offering adventure for everyone.
+With a secret swamp, natural play area, walks and trails and an outdoor duckery, there’s something for all the family to enjoy.

 Ark Open Farm

-See lots of cute and cuddly rabbits, chicks, guinea pigs, pet lambs, kid goats and ponies.
-Get up close and enjoy lots of interaction, supervised by friendly and helpful staff.
-The Ark Farm is unique, as the only farm of its kind specialising in animals no longer seen in Northern Ireland's fields.
-Ark Open Farm is open year round and runs special events throughout the year.
+See lots of cute and cuddly rabbits, chicks, guinea pigs, pet lambs, kid goats and ponies to ride.
+You can get up close and have lots of interaction, supervised by friendly and helpful staff.
+The Ark Farm is unique, being the nly one of its kind specialising in animals no longer seen in Northern Ireland’s fields.

 Sport and Adventure